-As venue manager of Metricon Stadium, the Club is committed to provide through a sinking fund for annual commitments not paid during the period as outlined in the Venue Management Agreement which expires on 30 May 2031.
-The lease related provision represents at 31 October 2022 the present value of the remaining minimum lease commitments (Refer Note 9.).
+As venue manager of Heritage Bank Stadium, the Club is committed to provide through a sinking fund for annual commitments not paid during the period as outlined in the Venue Management Agreement which expires on 30 May 2031.
+The lease related provision represents at 31 October 2023 the present value of the remaining minimum lease commitments (Refer Note 8).

-The unwinding of the time value of the provision resulted in finance cost of \$1,248,276 in the profit and loss (2020: \$555,321).
+The unwinding of the time value of the provision resulted in finance cost of \$1,574,140 in the profit and loss (2022: \$1,248,276).

-16 Member's Guarantee
+14 Member's Guarantee

 The Club is limited by guarantee.
 The Club's constitution states that if the Club is wound up, the current members and those who have resigned within one year will be required to contribute a maximum of \$2.00 each towards meeting any outstanding obligations of the Club contracted before the time at which he or she ceased to be a member.
-At 31 October 2022 there was one voting member.
+At 31 October 2023 there was one voting member.

-17 Key management personnel remuneration
+15 Key management personnel remuneration

-Key management personnel of the Club include the Chief Executive Officer and departmental General Managers appointed to the executive management team.
+Key management personnel of the Club include the Chief Executive Officer and other key management team members.
+During 2023 the Club has reassessed who is defined as key management personnel.